circobit/udacity-coworking-microservice/README.md

 # Udacity | Coworking Space Service - Project Solution
 # Cristian Cevasco

+## Tools and technologies used

+- AWS CodeBuild
+- AWS ECR (Elastic Container Registry)
+- Kubernetes (EKS)
+- Helm

+## Configuring the database and populating it

+The postgresql image used is `12.5.9`

+You can add the repo with the following command:
+`elm repo add <REPO_NAME> https://charts.bitnami.com/bitnami`

+Install the postgrsql chart:
+`helm install postgresql bitnami/postgresql --version 12.5.9`

+You can export the password by running:
+`export POSTGRES_PASSWORD=$(kubectl get secret --namespace default postgresql -o jsonpath="{.data.postgres-password}" | base64 -d)`

+To view the password run:
+`echo $POSTGRES_PASSWORD`

+You can run a port-forwarding and run the queries under the `db` directory to populate the database.

 ## AWS Instance Type Recommendation

 For this application, the AWS `t3a.small` instance type is recommended.
 It provides 2 vCPUs and 2GB of RAM, which should be sufficient for our application needs.